 - The S&P 500

-In the long run, stocks have the greatest upside potential.
-Businesses with low capital requirements typically benefit from inflationary trend.
+In the long run, stocks have tremendous upside potential.
+Businesses with low capital requirements typically benefit from inflationary trends.

 - Real Estate Income

 Real estate income is income earned from renting out a property.
 Real estate works well with inflation.
-This is due to the fact that as inflation increases, property prices also climb, which raises the maximum rent demanded by a landlord.
-As a result, the landlord gradually earns a bigger rental revenue.
+This is because as inflation increases, property prices also climb, which raises the maximum rent demanded by a landlord.
+As a result, the landlord gradually earns an enormous rental revenue.
 This aids in limiting the rate of inflation increase.
-Real estate income is therefore one of the most effective strategies to protect an investment portfolio against inflationary trend.
+Real estate income is one of the most effective strategies to protect an investment portfolio against inflationary trends.

-Every type of investment hedging has advantages and disadvantages, just like every type of investment.
+Every type of investment hedging has advantages and disadvantages, just like every investment.
 The numerous assets mentioned above each have advantages and disadvantages.

 Advantages